unhingingdog/react-face/README.md

 Run the following command:
 `npm install react-face`

+## Demo
+See it in action at https://react-face-demo.surge.sh/ (https://github.com/unhingingdog/react-face-example).

 ## How to use
 Use a function as a child to FaceDetector to pass data through to your component.